15 Backyard Game Instructions

 Equipment Needed: One rag or flag per dragon

-Divide the children into teams of six or eight.
+- Divide the children into teams of 6 or 8.

 - Have the children in each team form a line and then put their hands on the waist of the person in front of them to create a “dragon.”